NOAA/NWS Tsunami Activities Financial Assistance

 This page updated October 8, 2019

 Since passage of the Tsunami Warning, Education, and Research Act in 2017 (P.L.
 115-25, Title V) and its predecessor legislation in 2007 (TWEA, P.L.
-109-479 Title VIII), Congress has authorized and directed NOAA's National Weather Service to award grants to states, territories, (and new eligibility in 2017--local governments and Tribes) under the auspices of the National Tsunami Hazard Mitigation Program.
-The grants support tsunami preparedness, mitigation, mapping, and warning activities.
+109-479 Title VIII), Congress has authorized and directed NOAA's National Weather Service to "provide technical and financial assistance to states, territories, local governments, and Tribes," under the auspices of the National Tsunami Hazard Mitigation Program.

-Safer U.S. Shores: NTHMP Grant Investment Activities Report (FY08 - FY15)
+Safer U.S. Shores: Grant Investment Activities Report (FY08 - FY15)

 Ready-reference information for grantees

-The following graphics depict grant funding support from FY08 to FY17.
+The following graphics depict funding support from FY08 to FY19.

 - Hazard Assessment and Mapping: Defining the coastal tsunami hazard, projecting populations and property at risk, and developing easily understood maps that identify tsunami hazard areas and evacuation routes.

 - Community Preparedness: Developing tsunami outreach materials, such as maps, brochures, posters, videos, kiosks, and exhibits; promoting and conducting tsunami education and outreach; purchasing and installing tsunami signs and providing guidance on sign placement; supporting pedestrian evacuation analysis; and communicating community needs to federal tsunami and earthquake hazard mitigation programs.